space-wizards/docs/src/en/wizden-staff/maintainer/review-procedure.md

 - When reviewing code, always assume that the contributor may not have your knowledge of the codebase, and provide a short explanation or reason with your review comments.
 You shouldn't need to code for them, but pointing them in the right direction to learn more helps build a more robust contributor base.
 Sometimes a newer contributor may need more help, in that case direct them to #HowDoICode or the docs.
 But ideally you should try to give them a short explaination on what they need to do rather than just a "change this".

 - Any PR that is made for illegitimate reasons, such as abuse, spam or harrassment, may be closed without following the Policy as long as a PM has given written permission, as per the procedures set out in the Requirements section.

+- Not following the procedure/policy outlined in this document will result in disiplinary action being taken, at the discretion of SS14's Wizard team.

 ## Issues & Reviews
 While Issues do not have any code to review, they may still contain suggestions and feature proposals that would benefit from a Maintainer Discussion.